timescale/docs/timescaledb/how-to-guides/compression/about-compression.md

 You can enable compression on individual hypertables, by declaring which column you want to segment by.
 This procedure uses an example table, called `example`, and segments it by the `device_id` column.
-Every chunk that is more than seven days old is then intructed to be automatically compressed.
+Every chunk that is more than seven days old is then marked to be automatically compressed.

 |time|device_id|cpu|disk_io|energy_consumption|
 |-|-|-|-|-|